SimpleSoftwareIO/simple-sms/README.md

 - [Usage](#usage)
 - [Message Enclsoure](#message-enclosure)

-##This is non-stable release of Simple-SMS that is currently under development.
-Expect bugs and things not to work.
-The API is currently unstable and is expected to change.
+##This non-stable release of Simple-SMS is currently under development.
+Expect bugs.
+The API is currently unstable and is anticipated to change.

 <a id="introduction"></a>
 ## Introduction

-Simple SMS is an easy to use package for [Laravel](http://laravel.com/) that is able to send SMS/MMS messages to mobile phones.
-It currently supports a free way to accomplish this using E-Mail gateways as well as paid methods through service providers such as [Twililo](http://www.twilio.com/sms/pricing).
+Simple SMS is an easy to use package for [Laravel](http://laravel.com/) that adds the capablility to send SMS/MMS messages to mobile phones.
+It currently supports a free way to accomplish this, by using E-Mail gateways, as well as paid methods, through service providers such as [Twililo](http://www.twilio.com/sms).

 <a id="configuration"></a>
 ## Configuration